Refinitiv/Real-Time-SDK/Cpp-C/README.md

 #### Encryption Support

-This release supports encryption for TLS 1.2.
+This release supports encryption using TLS 1.2.

 ### Interoperability